AlekseyFursenko/YourHomeWork/GitTutorial.md

 *git add* and *git commit* go together hand in hand.
 They don't work when they aren't used together.
 And, they both work best when used thinking of their joint functionality.

+You can see all of the many options with *git add* in [git-scm's documentation](https://git-scm.com/docs/git-add).